 Of the two cameras under consideration, the Panasonic GH5 features a Four Thirds sensor and the Sony A7S II a full frame sensor.
 The sensor area in the A7S II is 276 percent bigger.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 2.0 and 1.0.
 The sensor in the GH5 has a native 4:3 aspect ratio, while the one in the A7S II offers a 3:2 aspect.

-Many modern cameras cannot only take still pictures, but also record videos.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the GH5 provides a higher frame rate than the A7S II.
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the GH5 provides a higher frame rate than the A7S II.
 It can shoot video footage at 4K/60p, while the Sony is limited to 4K/30p.